bootstrapbill/encoding_model_tutorial/README.md

 ## Acknowledgements

-This tutorial is adapted from the encoding notebook (`04-encoding.ipynb`) in the [Podcast ECoG Tutorials](https://github.com/hassonlab/podcast-ecog-tutorials) by the Hasson Lab at Princeton University.
+This tutorial is adapted directly from the encoding notebook (`04-encoding.ipynb`) in the [Podcast ECoG Tutorials](https://github.com/hassonlab/podcast-ecog-tutorials) by the Hasson Lab at Princeton University.

 The underlying dataset is described in: